robsjohann/robsjohann/README.md

 <h1 align="center">Hi 👋, I'm Robson </h1>
-<h3 align="center">I'm a fullstack developepment student from Brazil</h3>
+<h3 align="center">I'm a fullstack development student from Brazil</h3>

 - 🔭 I’m currently studying at Growdev's bootcamp named Starter - FullStack Developer - 9th Edition, but I have a bachelor's degree in civil engineering.

 - 🌱 I’m currently learning HTML, CSS.

-- 👯 I’m looking to collaborate as a **fullstack developer**
+- 👯 I’m looking to collaborate as a **fullstack developer.**

-- 📫 How to reach me: **robsjohann@gmail.com**
+- 📫 How to reach me: **robsjohann@gmail.com.**

-- ⚡ What I like to do: **I love sports, specially football (#GoPackGo), soccer and basketball, love reading about economy and politics...and currently in love with coding**
+- ⚡ What I like to do: **I love sports, specially football (#GoPackGo), soccer and basketball, love reading about economy and politics and currently in love with coding.**

-- I only have experience in civil engineering projects', but I'm changing my career to fullstack development.
+- I only have experience in civil engineering projects', but I'm changing my career to **fullstack development.**

 - I don't have a favorite language as I'm yet to learn a lot of them.

+- English: Fluent; Portuguese: Native.

 <h3 align="center">Connect with me:</h3>
 <div align="center">